Understanding Dental Crown Materials: A Comprehensive Guide

 05 Sep, 2024

-When it comes to dental care, a crown can truly make a difference.
+When it comes to dental care, a crown can make a difference.
 It not only improves the appearance of a tooth but also protects it from further damage, restoring its natural function and look.
 With a range of materials available, from traditional metals to modern ceramics, let’s explore the options and find out what each has to offer.

 What are dental crowns?